 This module examines the legal rules governing the relevance, admissibility and sufficiency of evidence in civil and criminal proceedings in the courts of law in Scotland.

 The aim of this Module is to examine critically the principles governing the relevance, admissibility and sufficiency of evidence in civil and criminal litigation.

 By the end of this module the student should be able to:

 1. Understand and apply the rules of evidence concerning relevance, admissibility, weight and sufficiency of evidence;

 2. Evaluate the legal concept of corroboration as applied in Scots Law

-3. Analyse and apply the legal concepts of competence and compellability of witnesses as applied in Scots Law
+3. Analyse and apply legal concepts such as privilege, competence and compellability of witnesses as applied in Scots Law.

 1 Basic Concepts